ScriptBasic/WinPBX/docs/CVAR Class.md

 # <a name="GetShortElem"></a>GetShortElem

-Extracts a single SHORT element from a safe array of short inegers.
+Extracts a single SHORT element from a safe array of short integers.

 ```
 FUNCTION GetShortElem (BYVAL iElem AS ULONG) AS SHORT